-Jesus also leads us and in order to stay on His mission, we have organized a doctrinal statement and church covenant that we believe express the plain teachings of Scripture.
+Jesus also leads us, and to stay on his mission, we have organized the following to abbreviate the biblical doctrines that we believe both shape the life and ministry of Immanuel Baptist Church and express the plain teachings of Scripture.

 The Scriptures of the Old and New Testaments were given by inspiration of God.
 Therefore, all Scripture is authoritative, infallible, and inerrant.
 The Scriptures are the only sufficient rule for faith and practice (Ps.
 19:7; 2 Tim.
 3:16-17; 2 Pet.
 1:20-21).

 There is but one God, the Maker, Preserver and Ruler of all things, having in and of Himself, all perfections, and being infinite in them all; and to Him all creatures owe the highest love, reverence, and obedience (Deut.
 6:4; Ps.
 145:3; John 1:3; 1 Cor.
 8:4-6; 1 Tim.
 1:17).

 The Scriptures reveal that the one God eternally exists in three persons: the Father, the Son, and the Holy Spirit.
 Each person is distinct, but God is without division of nature, essence, or being (Matt.
 3:16-17; 28:19; 2 Cor.
 13:14).

 God, from eternity, decrees or permits all things that come to pass, and perpetually upholds, directs, and governs all creatures and all events; yet so as not in any wise to be the author or approver of sin, nor to destroy the free will and responsibility of intelligent creatures (Isa.
 46:9-11; Prov.
 16:33; Col. 1:17; Heb.
 1:3; Jas.
 1:13-15).